Nord-Troms and Senja District Court

-Nord-Troms og Senja District Court (Nord-Troms og Senja tingrett) is a district court located in Troms county, Norway.
+Nord-Troms and Senja District Court (Nord-Troms og Senja tingrett) is a district court located in Troms county, Norway.
 This court is based at two different courthouses which are located in Tromsø and Finnsnes.
 The court is subordinate to the Hålogaland Court of Appeal.
 The court serves the northern and central parts of Troms county which includes cases from 13 municipalities as follows: